iivanic/DataChief/Video script.md

 Hello, this is Igor,
 Let's learn how to use DataChief.

-Today, We will learn how to craate electronic Form, publish it and collect and analyze data.
+Today, We will learn how to craate electronic Form, publish, collect and analyze data.

 First, of course, we need DataChief installed.

-After starting DataChief, in first step in configuration wizerd is we must choose "Enable Form Designer and Publisher (for Admins in your organization)" to enable Designer and Publisher
+After starting DataChief, in first step in configuration wizard is we must choose "Enable Form Designer and Publisher (for Admins in your organization)" to enable Designer and Publisher

 In next step we need to enter Your Organization name and password.
 In this demo we will use "Barrique Works LLC Case study" distributed with DataChief, so you can leaave this screen as is.